Ferhad Pasha Sokolović: Sanjakbey of Klis

 Ferhad Pasha was governor of the Sanjak of Klis between 1566 and 1574.
-Nothing much is known during his rule in Klis.
+Nothing much is known of him during his rule in Klis.

 Sanjakbey of Bosnia

 Ferhat Pasha Mosque was destroyed by Serb forces in the city of Banja Luka during the Bosnian War (1992-95).

 Then he moved back to Bosnia, and was one of the founding fathers of Banja Luka, the second largest city in modern Bosnia and Herzegovina.
 There, he built over 200 buildings ranging from artisan and sales shops to wheat warehouses, baths and mosques.
-Among more important commissions were the Ferhadija and Arnaudija mosques during which construction a plumbing infrastructure was laid that served surrounding residential areas.
+Among the more important commissions were the Ferhadija and Arnaudija mosques during whose construction a plumbing infrastructure was laid that served the surrounding residential areas.
 He moved the seat of Bosnia from Travnik to Banja Luka.

-In 1576–77, he conquered the towns of Mutnica, Ostrožac, Podzvizd, Kladuša, Peći, and other towns to the Kupa.
+In 1576–77, he conquered the towns of Mutnica, Ostrožac, Podzvizd, Kladuša, Peći, and other towns up to the Kupa River.
 Already by springtime 1577, he settled Serb families from Serbia to Bosnia around reconstructed towns in those areas to boost the population.

 Ferhad reformed Bosnia and made Banja Luka its capital for a couple of decades then it was returned to Sarajevo.